 Loneliness and lack of physical activity are also risk factors for insomnia.
 Taking action to increase socialization and increase physical activity can improve sleep and overall health.
 The brain centers that control sleep, mood, and emotions all communicate with each other.

-• Consider upgrading your mattress to a newer model if yours is more than 10 years old, or if it's become uncomfortable.
+- Consider upgrading to the best mattress available if yours is more than 10 years old, or if it's no longer delivering the comfort you desire.

 Simple Steps You Can Take to Increase Sleep Quality